 Where can I find individual or family health insurance?

 One of the best ways to start is by choosing a reliable health insurance carrier.
-It’s integral that you thoroughly research which carriers are available to you and how they can cater to you or your family’s needs, especially when you only have 45 days to enroll.
+It’s important that you thoroughly research which carriers are available to you and how they can cater to you or your family’s needs.
 Many tools and resources can be found on these carriers’ websites in relation to insurance information and enrollment, such as Priority Health’s Cost Estimator tool.

 You should also be aware of the overarching insurance plan types.
 This includes a health maintenance organization (HMO), preferred provider organization (PPO) and point of service (POS) plans.
 Each provides a different array of care options and benefits, along with where exactly and from whom you can receive care.
 If you have further interest in what these plans mean, be sure to consult this quick guide to health insurance plan types.